fbpx

 3. Serious consequences to act as a deterrent to wrong doers

 As of February this year, at least 40 Kenyan athletes had been banned over the past three years as a result of doping allegations.
-This was also followed by a series of dismissals and resignations at the Athletics Kenya because a good number of the officials were linked to the malpractices at the federation; the chief of crimes being, bribery and corruption.
+This was also followed by a series of dismissals and resignations at Athletics Kenya because a good number of the officials were linked to the malpractices at the federation; the chief of crimes being, bribery and corruption.
 I think that if the government is to get anywhere with the rescue operation that is looking at saving sports in this country, then the government has to start with NOCK and people should be sent home.
-Also look at charging officials engaged in corrupt practices.
+Also, look at charging officials engaged in corrupt practices.
 The mess in sports that heavily contributes to the image of the country should not be taken lightly.
-The fact that it could also be causing great Kenyan athletes to move to other countries who appreciate their talent is also worrying.
+The fact that it could also be causing great Kenyan athletes to move to other countries that appreciate their talent is also worrying.
 Kenya needs to get its athletics house in order for the country to shine in the future.

 POST SCRIPT

-A shout out to Team Kenya out there in Rio…
+A shout-out to Team Kenya out there in Rio…

 I would like to take this opportunity to give a bow to every single Kenyan Athlete out there who is working hard and honestly to represent the country.
-Please be good ambassadors of this country and whatever happens (I mean gold, bronze or silver), know that you are very special people to this country and history has a special place from you.
+Please be good ambassadors of this country and whatever happens (I mean gold, bronze or silver), know that you are very special people to this country and history has a special place for you.

 Share8Tweet5SendShare1Pin2